 He was named among the Top Immigrants to Canada 2017 as well as awarded the Mark S. Bonham Centre for Sexual Diversity Award for Excellency.
 Ramadan was selected as the Writer in Residence for the Saskatoon Public Library between September 2020 and May 2021.

-He graduated with a Masters in Fine Arts – Creative Writing at UBC and lives with his husband, Matthew Ramadan, in Vancouver.
+He graduated (officially in November 2020) with a Masters in Fine Arts – Creative Writing at UBC and lives with his husband, Matthew Ramadan, in Vancouver.